-My favorite vegan options in town are at The Floridian on Spanish Street (walkable from the inn).
+My favorite vegan options in town (yes–walkable from the inn!) are at The Floridian on Spanish Street (walkable from the inn).
 They have the best salads in town, and always have lots of interesting ingredients (the gala salad has roasted sweet potatoes plus apples and pecans).
 Sometimes they serve their salads with a little cheese, but you can ask to have that left off.
 They have the BEST fried green tomatoes, and make them in a sandwich.
 They also have tempeh tacos at lunchtime, and their soup of the day seems to be vegan more often than not–there was a vegan soup option the last three times I ate there. www.thefloridianstaug.com.

 Back 40 Urban Cafe

 My other favorite is a little outside of town, and requires getting in the car.
 It’s the Back 40 Urban Cafe, on Old Dixie Highway.
 They make the best salsa in the world.
 You can get the avocado roasted red pepper taco, and ask for no cilantro sauce.
 I’m actually not sure what’s in the sauce, but I’m assuming dairy because it’s white and quite creamy.
 But with their famous salsa, you won’t miss any sauces.
 Their vegetarian chili is out of this world good–it is usually vegan, although some of the toppings it’s served with (sour cream, shredded cheddar jack cheese) are dairy.
 You can easily ask to hold the toppings.
 They make a good black bean hummus as well. www.back40cafe.com.